geometric3d/assignment2/README.md

     4. Compute rays for each point.
 Pick one point as reference and set its depth.
     5. Compute plane equation given the known 3D point.
     6. Compute 3D coordinate of all points on the plane via ray-plane intersection.
-    7. Repeat step 5-6 to obtain equations for all planes (and all 3D points).
+    7. Repeat the above two steps to obtain equations for all planes (and all 3D points).

 ### (b) (10 points bonus)